Decoders

 escaped_utf8

-By default if a decoder fails to decode the field or want to try a next decoder, is possible to define an optional action.
+If a decoder fails to decode the field, or if you want to try another decoder, you can define an optional action.
 Available actions are:

 try_next